data-dependent/osrs-guides/skilling.md

 ### NPC And player turns

-After client input is processed, all non player characters (or npcs) will take their turns.
+After all client input is processed, all non player characters (or npcs) will take their turns.
 Following that, all players will take their turns.
-An immediate consequence of this ordering is that PVMers typically do not have to be mindful of their player ID, whereas PVPers do, since in PVP our enemy could have their turn either before or after ours.
+An immediate consequence of this ordering is that PVMers typically do not have to be mindful of their player ID, whereas PVPers do.
+This is since in PVP our enemy could have their turn either before or after ours.

 An interesting way to take advantage of the ordering of client input and the turns is through using mithril seeds to attack an npc while the npc is unable to attack back, such as in the clip below.
 Note that mithril seeds move the player during client input at the same time that the click on them is processed.